GuillaumeSeren/gentoo-overlay/README.md

 _!
 USE IT AT YOUR OWN RISK !_

 ## INSTALL
+You can install this overlay using layman, according to the doc https://wiki.gentoo.org/wiki/Layman
 ```
 layman -o https://raw.github.com/GuillaumeSeren/gentoo-overlay/master/guillaumeseren.xml -f -a guillaumeseren
 # Then search the ebuild like: